 31. Glamorous Retro Curls Hairstyle with Blonde Hair

 Inspired by the glamorous era of the 50s, these retro curls catch the eye with their well-defined shape and wavy direction that create a very smooth contour to frame your face.

 32. Classic Straight Long Cut

-33. Caramel Highlights for V-shaped Layered Long Hair
+33. Caramel Highlights Hairstyle with V-shaped Layered Long Hair

 Any type of layering that creates a V-shape for your mane is called a V-shape layered haircut and it is one of the classic layered haircuts that there are out there.
 These sweet, warm caramel highlights brighten the brunette color.

 34. Bouncy Waves for Long-Layered Hair with Straight Bangs

 These side waves applied with the curling iron on straight hair created very well-defined curls and gave volume to a classic haircut with long layers and straight fringe.